stackcast/stackcast/README.md

 ;; Still holds 9000 YES tokens (sold 1000)
 ;; Redeems for: 9000 sBTC
 ;; Lost: The 1000 sBTC from sold YES tokens
+;; Net: Made profit from selling NO tokens
 ```

 ## 🧪 Testing